The purpose of this Protocol is:

 7.15.
 A Continuing Student will not be entitled to a refund of Tuition Fees where the University refuses to provide, or continue providing, the course to the Continuing Student because of one or more of the following events:

 i. the Continuing Student failed to pay an amount he or she was liable to pay the University, directly or indirectly, in order to undertake the course;

-iii. student misconduct (as defined in the UTS Student Rules 16.2) by the Continuing Student.
+iii. the outcome of a student misconduct review including any appeal processes (as defined in the UTS Student Rules at Rule 16.2).